weastur/pyexporter/README.md

 #### Configuration file

-The configuration file should be in the current directory and have the following format:
+The configuration file should be in the current directory and follow this format:

 ```yaml
 log: